brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 Yep, that's what I said.
 Eleventy.
 Not Hugo any more.

-Those of you who've been visiting this site for a while, and certainly over the last two-and-a-half months, are certainly entitled to a moment's worth of *"Whiskey Tango Foxtrot?!?"* as a result of that statement.
+Those of you who've been visiting this site for a while, and certainly over the last two-and-a-half months, are certainly entitled to a moment's worth of *"Whiskey Tango Foxtrot?!?”* as a result of that statement.
 (The rest probably couldn't care less.)

 Nonetheless, I do owe you an explanation, so please return with me now to those thrilling days of yestermonth&nbsp;.&nbsp;.&nbsp;.